DavidYu75/DavidYu75/README.md

 You can find me coding, building cool stuff, eating lots of good food, and occasionally sleeping.

 ## 🚀 About Me
-🍽️ &nbsp; Currently building _PlateMate_ at Generate - Northeastern's Product Development Studio
+🧑🏻‍💻 &nbsp; Currently a Software Engineer at Generate - Northeastern's Product Development Studio

 🍀 &nbsp; Incoming Automation Software Developer at Citizens Bank

-☕️ &nbsp; Previous Software Engineering Intern at Amazon
+☕️ &nbsp; Previous Software Engineer Intern at Amazon

 ## 🔭 Cool Projects I've Built
+🏆 &nbsp; _NURanked [currently building]_ - Turning Northeastern engineers into competitive e-sports stars (minus the gaming)

+🍽️ &nbsp; _PlateMate [currently building]_ - Saving you from food FOMO one dish at a time

 💻 &nbsp; _IntReview_ - AI that judges your interview skills (don't worry they're nice!)

 🎵 &nbsp; _Classify_ - Helping your Spotify playlists make more sense